iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

     </div>
 </div>
 <div class="caption">
     Figure 9.
 (Left) Switching policies produce action distributions with higher entropy after exploration periods.
 Figure 10 (Right) Agent has random exploitation actions in states that are visited less frequently.
 </div>

 To illustrate this idea, we create a gridworld environment that provides the agent a reward of -1 for each time step that the agent is still on the grid; the agent's goal is to leave the grid as quickly as possible.
 The agent begins in the center of the grid and learns through discrete Q-learning.
-Distinct actions have separate colors in Figure 10.
+Distinct actions have separate colors in Figure 10, with arrows showing the greedy action.
 The agent learns that it is fastest to exit the grid by going left or right.
-Notably, the actions near the top and bottom of the grid are seemingly random, as the agent has not seen those states and learned from them as frequently as the others.
+Notably, the actions near the top and bottom of the grid are seemingly random, as the agent has not seen and learned those states as frequently as the others.
+Switching policies are more likely to reach the top and bottom areas of the gridworld state space and consequently would be more likely to have a higher entropy of the action distribution after exploration.

 The difference in the entropy of the action distributions suggests that more diverse areas of the state space are encountered after exploration modes with switching policies.
-This phenomenon is closely tied to the notion of *detachment* <d-cite key="ecoffet2019go"></d-cite>, whereby agents forget how to return to areas of high reward, perhaps by focusing too unimodally on one region of the state space.
-The concentrated behavior of mode-switching policies may provide enough consecutive exploration actions to explore a more diverse set of trajectories.
-Future work could investigate the ability of mode-switching policies to curb detachment on environments with multiple regions of the state space with high reward.
+This phenomenon is closely tied to the notion of *detachment* <d-cite key="ecoffet2019go"></d-cite>, whereby agents forget how to return or are *detached* from areas of high reward, perhaps by focusing too unimodally on one region of the state space.
+The concentrated behavior of switching policies may provide enough consecutive exploration actions to explore a more diverse set of trajectories.
+Future work could investigate the ability of switching policies to curb detachment on environments with multiple regions of the state space with high reward.

 ### Top Exploitation Proportions

-Our final investigation involves the change in exploitation proportion under mode-switching policies.
-Since the probability of switching to explore mode is so low, there may be some episodes where it seldom happens if at all.
-This creates a distribution of exploit action proportions per episode that is more extreme than that of monolithic policies, yet it is still not as extreme as using a single mode throughout the entire episode.
-An action noise called pink noise <d-cite key="eberhard2022pink"></d-cite> was recently introduced that achieved better performance than white and red noise, having similar interpolative characteristics: pink noise is more temporally-correlated than white noise but not as much as red noise.
+Our final investigation involves the change in exploitation proportion under switching policies.
+Since the probability of switching to explore mode is very low, there may be some episodes where the switch seldom happens if at all.
+This creates a distribution of exploitation action proportions per episode that is more extreme than that of monolithic policies, yet it is still not as extreme as using a single mode throughout the entire episode.
+Investigations of methods with having similar interpolative characteristics have been conducted recently; for example, an action noise called pink noise <d-cite key="eberhard2022pink"></d-cite> was recently introduced that achieved better performance than white and red noise.
+Pink noise is more temporally-correlated than white noise but not as much as red noise.
 Here, we investigate the return of the most extreme episodes in exploitation proportion.

 We perform an experiment to compare the the return of the episodes with highest exploitation proportions between switching and monolithic policies.
-The returns of the top 10 of 100 episodes were recorded and averaged, and a ratio between the averages between switching and monolithic policies was computed for each game and averaged again.
+The proportions of  top 10 of 100 episodes of each epoch and game were averaged for each mode.
+Then, a ratio between the averages of switching and monolithic policies was computed for epoch and game and then averaged across games.
 The results are plotted in Figure 11.
-There does not appear to be a clear trend aside that the ratio hovers mostly above 1.00, indicating that the top exploitation episodes of switching policies accrue more return than those of monolithic policies.
+There does not appear to be a clear trend aside from the ratio hovering mostly above 1.00, indicating that the top exploitation episodes of switching policies accrue more return than those of monolithic policies.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">